borjalofe/wordpress-on-install-setup/README.md

 ## How to use it

-1. Get the WordPress files
+1. [Get the WordPress files](https://wordpress.org/download/) and upload them to your hosting
    1. DO NOT INSTALL WORDPRESS!!!
-2. Download the `install.php` file and upload it to the wp-content folder
+2. Download the `install.php` file and upload it to the `wp-content` folder
 3. Install WordPress -just do the 5-minutes install process
 4. Done!

+### DON'Ts

+1. Don't use a 1-click install -you cannot use this script with them-
+2. Don't install WordPress BEFORE uploading the script

+### Other customizations

+The script looks for default content in the `wp-content/uploads` folder for the default pages.

+Thus when you'll upload the `install.php` file to the `wp-content` folder, you can also upload default content -e.g. `cookies.txt`- to the `wp-content/uploads` folder and the script will use that as default content for a page of the related type -e.g. page type `cookies` will look for content in `wp-content/uploads/cookies.txt`-.

 ## Features